nagotown/utau.info/docs/start/intro.md

 ## What is UTAU?

-UTAU is a free singing synthesis program released in 2008.
-There are many voicebanks made for it.
+UTAU is a freeware singing synthesis program released in 2008, similar to VOCALOID.
+Unlike VOCALOID, creating voicebanks for it is free and can be done by anyone.
+Because of this, the community has provided many voicebanks that support singing in many languages.

 ## What is this website?

-This page aims to be an updated beginner-friendly resource for new UTAU users!
+`utau.info` aims to be an updated beginner-friendly resource for new UTAU users!
-All the main concepts of UTAU should be taught in this guide.
+All the important concepts of using UTAU will eventually be taught in this guide.

 !!! info